 - salt and pepper

-- In a medium skillet heat 1 tablespoon of oil and fry the onion until golden.
-About 5-8 minutes.
+- Heat 1 tablespoon of oil in a medium skillet and fry the onion until golden.
+It takes about 5-8 minutes.

 - Mixed the onions with the green beans.
 Stir well.

 - In a small bowl, beat the eggs, cream, salt, and pepper with a fork until foamy.

 - Pour the eggs over the beans and mix.

 - Place in the hot pan and press gently to form a frittata.

 - Cook over medium heat for 15-20 minutes.
 Flip and cook for 10 minutes more.